-FY-23 CRITICAL VACANCY NUMBER OF OFFICER(S) NEEDED COMPETENCIES AND SKILLS REQUIRED FOR CRITICAL VACANCY Acquisition Corps (1XX0/1440/1500) 2 In-depth understanding of major system program management with demonstrated experience in successful large industry contract management, complex system development, acquisition and sustainment of widely deployed systems.
+FY-24 CRITICAL VACANCY NUMBER OF OFFICER(S) NEEDED COMPETENCIES AND SKILLS REQUIRED FOR CRITICAL VACANCY Acquisition Corps (1XX0/1440/1500) 1 Vacancy in 0-8 billet requires in-depth understanding of major surface ship system program management with demonstrated experience in successful large industry contract management, complex system development, acquisition and sustainment of widely deployed systems.
+Acquisition Corps (1XX0/1440/1500) 1 Vacancy in 0-8 billet requires in-depth understanding of major aviation, weapons, and network systems program management with demonstrated experience in successful large industry contract management, complex system development, acquisition and sustainment of widely deployed systems.
+Acquisition Corps (1XX0/1440/1500) 1 Vacancy in O-8 billet requires in-depth understanding of major system program management with demonstrated experience in successful large industry contract management, complex system development and support of widely deployed systems.
+In-depth business acumen, innovative problem solving, technical expertise, and understanding of emerging technologies is especially desired.

-- (1) The Navy needs one officer who is agile, flexible and capable of leading across the broadest range of Information Warfare disciplines while supporting the application of joint and/or naval task forces in military operations worldwide with experience in cryptologic disciplines in both the defensive and offensive domains.
-The selected officer needs to have high potential to compete for O-9 positions. - (2) The Navy needs one officer who is agile, flexible and capable of leading across the broadest range of Information Warfare disciplines while supporting the application of joint and/or naval task forces in military operations worldwide.
-The Officer will be required to fill Navy positions that require expert knowledge in IW missions and experience in information warfare doctrine, tactics, techniques and procedures as well as manning, training, and equipping.
-The selected officer needs to have high potential to compete for 0-9 positions. - d.
-Senior Health Care Executive.
-Navy Medicine needs leaders with knowledge and significant recent experience in a variety of settings including operational medicine, joint medical operations, and current peacetime health care and mission support initiatives.
-Duty or service in combined or other staff positions at the senior levels of government should also be considered favorably.
-The Navy requires officers of exceptionally high professional competence and intellectual capacity who are visionaries to clearly see opportunities in a dynamic and rapidly evolving military medicine landscape and also have the ability to think logically and express themselves articulately.
-They must be successful change agents and have the energy to create and communicate the organization's vision, as well as build and motivate teams to accomplish that vision.
-Our leaders must be calculated risk-takers, inclusive in decision-making and trusted by subordinates.
-They must recognize talent and mentor, coach, and develop juniors. must understand and use best business tools and clinical practices in managing our military population's health and supporting a highly deployed expeditionary force.
-Our Naval leadership must be drawn from those officers who clearly understand Navy Medicine's obligation in ensuring success of, and demonstrate the capacity to meet the challenges of our commitment to, Naval superiority.
-You must ensure that the Navy Medical community's future leaders possess broad knowledge in the support of the operating forces as well as acknowledged leadership within their specialty.
-Likewise, the officer selected must have demonstrated exceptional managerial skills and professional competence in executive and staff roles both in support of the fleet and within the Naval shore establishment.
-In determining those officers best qualified for promotion, you are instructed that the needs of Navy Medicine and the Navy require that flag officers serve in a broad spectrum of assignments requiring expertise in diverse functional areas, including joint operating billets.
-It should be noted that although there is no set career path for upward mobility, those you select will be placed almost assuredly in positions that require broad military and medical perspectives beyond the Department of the Navy.
-They must have the courage to stand on principles and demonstrate a clear potential to lead the Navy of the future.
-Promotion is competitive and, while based on performance, must be ultimately based on the potential to meet the demands and challenges of flag rank.
+c.
+Information Warfare Community.
+The Navy requires two officers who are agile, flexible and capable of leading across the broadest range of Information Warfare disciplines while supporting the application of joint and/or naval task forces in military and IW operations worldwide.
+The officers will be required to fill Joint/Navy positions that require expert knowledge in network operations and/or cyber effects missions.
+The selected officers need to have high potential to compete for O-9 positions.

-e.
+- Senior Health Care Executive.
+The Navy requires a Senior Health Care Executive (SHCE) 0-8 officer possessing exceptional leadership ability and intellectual capacity to lead Navy Medicine in dynamic and rapidly evolving military medicine operations.
+As such, board members should view an officer's performance in leadership assignments as an indicator of their ability to serve as a SHCE flag officer.
+In making your determination, give strong consideration to those officers who have demonstrated success in O-7 assignments that include command and leadership in challenging environments.
+Critical assignments may include major Headquarter tours as regional commanders or OPNAV, BUMED, and DHA staffs.
+In determining those officers' best qualified for promotion, you are instructed that the needs of Navy Medicine and the Navy require that flag officers serve in a broad spectrum of assignments requiring expertise in diverse functional areas, including joint operating billets.
+It should be noted that although there is no set career path for upward mobility, those you select will be placed almost assuredly in positions that require broad military and medical perspectives beyond the Department of the Navy. - e.
 Supply Corps.
 The Supply Corps and Navy require flag officers to serve in a broad spectrum of assignments requiring expertise in OPNAV, Navy fleet, force generation, and diverse functional areas.
 While there is no set career path for upward mobility, the flag officer you select will be placed in positions that require broad military perspectives.
-The flag officer selected must be able to perform effectively and contribute at the highest levels of government in Navy and joint logistics assignments, and have clear potential to serve as Commander, Naval Supply Systems Command and Chief of the Supply Corps.
+The flag officer selected must be able to perform effectively and contribute at the highest levels of government in Navy and joint assignments to drive operational sustainment and end-to-end supply chain integration reform; and have clear potential to serve as Commander, Naval Supply Systems Command and Chief of the Supply Corps.